giu/hacker-news-threadify/README.md

 Hacker News Threadify (HNT) is a little piece of JavaScript that once executed on [Hacker News](http://news.ycombinator.com) it allows you to collapse and expand comments in a thread.

-You can use HNT by creating a bookmark including the [bookmarklet code](hacker-news-threadify/raw/master/hacker-news-threadify.bookmarklet.js) or by installing the [GreaseMonkey script](hacker-news-threadify/raw/master/hacker-news-threadify.user.js).
+You can use HNT by creating a bookmark and include the [bookmarklet code](hacker-news-threadify/raw/master/hacker-news-threadify.bookmarklet.js) or by installing the [GreaseMonkey script](https://www.userscripts.org/scripts/show/110317).

+You can find the [HNT Greasemonkey script on userscripts.org](https://www.userscripts.org/scripts/show/110317), too.

 ## Screenshot